Journaling, gratitude, mindfulness, and introspection. What do all these things have in common?

 - Journaling can also help with self-efficacy: according to a 2008 study, the self-efficacy of undergraduate college students was improved after weekly journal assignments.

-Yet, how do you start journaling?
+But how do you start?
+What should you focus on?
 Do you write in a book, notepad or digital file?
 What do you even write about?
 How do you turn journaling in a habit?

 The first step: start journaling!